awesomemotive/easy-digital-downloads/readme.txt

 > EDD gives me a solid platform out of the box, with the flexibility of being able to customize anything I want or need to.
 The best of both worlds!

-> Brian Hogg – SellingPlugins.com
+> Brian Hogg - SellingPlugins.com

 Here are some of the features supported out-of-the-box:

-- **Frontend shopping cart** - Customers can browse your product catalogue, add items to their cart, and checkout when they are ready.
+- **Complete shopping cart** - Customers can browse your product catalogue, add items to their cart, and checkout when they are ready.
 Or they can bypass the cart using Buy Now buttons.
 - **Highly customizable and clean checkout** - Buyers can complete their purchase with ease, directly on your site's checkout page.
 - **Payment flexibility** - Accept credit card payments using [Stripe](https://stripe.com/) as well as PayPal payments.
 Apple Pay and Google Pay are also included via Stripe's Payment Request Buttons.
 - **Complete customer management** - View and manage detailed records of all customers and their purchase history.
 - **Detailed eCommerce reports** - Keep track of your earnings, refunds, sales, and more.
-- **Protect product files** - Prevent unauthorized visitors from accessing your product files without paying.
+- **Secure file protection** - Prevent unauthorized visitors from accessing your product files without paying.
 - **Discount codes** - Boost sales by offering potential customers coupon or discount codes which can be applied at checkout.
 - **Works with any theme** - Let your chosen WordPress theme handle the design.
 Easy Digital Downloads will fit right in.
 - [And much more](https://easydigitaldownloads.com/edd-features/?utm_medium=readme&utm_source=wporg&utm_campaign=edd-plugin&utm_content=much-more&utm_term=description)!